kostyaVyrodov/education/solid/README.md

 - bool TryRead(int id, out string message) (not convenient);
 - Maybe

+**Summary:**
+- We spend more time reading then writing -> make code easier to read;
-It's okay to make types public if they protect invariants.
+- It's okay to make types public if they protect invariants;
+- Fail fast when something goes wrong, but only with noticeable message;
+- Never return null;
+- Don't forget about Postel's law and CQS;
+- Write for stupid programmers.